 Why Do Bed Bug Heat Treatment Better Than Chemicals?

-Heat dries up the bodies of bed bugs they are practically scorched to crisp.
+Heat dries up the bodies of bed bugs they are practically scorched to a crisp.
 Even if they hide their deepest dwelling place, the heat radiates and will reach them soon enough.
 That is why sustaining the heat within the target area takes up hours to ensure the heat reaches all their nests and hiding places.